How to Copy a Site in SharePoint Online using PowerShell?

 $NewWeb = New-PnpWeb -Title "Project Morocco" -Url "morocco" -Description "Team Site for Morocco Project" -Locale 1033 -Template "STS#3"

 The next step is to get the target site and apply the template to it.
-The exported XML file can be applied to any other site to turn them into a copy of the original site.
+The exported XML file can be applied to any other site to turn it into a copy of the original site.

 Once the subsite is created, apply it to the source site and get the site schema in XML format.